ACM Doctoral Dissertation Award

 Association for Computing Machinery (ACM) established the Doctoral Dissertation Award program to recognize and encourage superior research and writing by doctoral candidates in computer science and engineering.
 The award is presented each June at the ACM Awards Banquet and is accompanied by a prize of $20,000 plus travel expenses to the banquet.
 All winning dissertations are published exclusively in print and electronic formats as part of the ACM Books Series, which includes distribution through the ACM Digital Library.
 Honorable Mention(s) may also be awarded, with a prize of $10,000 shared among recipients.
 Financial sponsorship of the award is provided by Google.

-Only a PhD student’s advisor may nominate a dissertation.
-Student's advisor should submit a draft of the nomination statement (200-300 words in length) addressing why the candidate should receive this award to the student's graduate program.
+Only a student’s thesis advisor may nominate a dissertation.
+Student's thesis advisor should submit a draft of the nomination statement (200-300 words in length) addressing why the candidate should receive this award to the student's graduate program.
+Note: The nomination statement should address the significance of the dissertation, not simply repeat the information in the abstract.

 To submit the draft: